IndicKangaroo/Argon/readme.md

 make
 ```

-This will create the `arg` executable.
+This will create the `argon` executable.

 ## Usage